intel/iot-js-api/board/aio.md

 #### The `AIO open(options)` method
 Configures an AIO pin using data provided by the `options` argument.
 It involves the following steps:
 - If `options` is a string, create a dictionary 'init' and use the value of `options` to initialize the `init.pin` property.
-- Otherwise if `options` is a number, create a dictionary 'init' and let `init.name` be `options`.
+- Otherwise if `options` is a number, create a dictionary 'init' and let `init.pin` be `options`.
 - Otherwise if `options` is a dictionary, let `init` be `options`.
-It may contain the following [`AIO`](#aio) properties, where at least `name` MUST be specified:
+It may contain the following [`AIO`](#aio) properties, where at least `pin` MUST be specified:
-  * `name` for board pin name with the valid values defined by the board, or for the numeric index of the analog pin;
+  * `pin` for board pin name with the valid values defined by the board, or for the numeric index of the analog pin;
-  * `mapping` to specify if OS or board namespace is to be used with the pin (by default `"os"`).
+  * `mapping` to specify if OS or board namespace is to be used with the pin (by default `"system"`).
   * `precision` for the bit width of a sample (if the board supports setting the sampling rate).
 - If any property of `init` is specified and has an invalid value,  throw `TypeError`.
-- Request the underlying platform to initialize AIO on the pin identified by `init.name` in the namespace specified by `init.mapping`, or if not found, then in the other namespace.
+- Request the underlying platform to initialize AIO on the pin identified by `init.pin` in the namespace specified by `init.mapping` if that is defined.
+If not found, throw `InvalidAccessError`.
+If `init.mapping is not defined, then search `init.pin` first in the OS namespace, then in board namespace.
 In case of failure, throw `InvalidAccessError`.
 - Let `aio` be the `AIOPin`](#aiopin) object that represents the hardware pin identified by `init.name`.
 - If `init.precision` is defined, request the board to set the precision and initialize the `aio.precision` property with the value supported by the underlying platform.
 If there is an error, throw `InvalidAccessError`.
 - Initialize the `aio.value` property with `undefined`.